apache/cloudstack-www/source/api_archives.html.markdown

 </div>

 Below are API reference material for older version of Apache CloudStack, provided by major feature version.
-Each feature version supports three levels of access, and the available API commands for each level are provided seperately.
+Each feature version supports three levels of access, and the available API commands for each level are provided separately.

 If you find problems or see ways in which this API reference can be enhanced we would welcome your help, please file a bug in the